 Both have their place in the grand scheme, so start with what you are most comfortable with.

-Why do we need a veterinary mentoring program?
+Why do you need a veterinary mentoring program?

 Mentoring is something that is gaining some traction in veterinary medicine because it focuses on building culture rather than checking boxes.